Updated on February 12, 2014 - What’s new »

 As described below, you may disable any of these functional cookies; but if you do so, then various functions of the web site may be unavailable to you or may not work the way you want them to.

-We use a tool from Google called Google Analytics that helps us understand how users use our web site, some of our mobile applications, our browser extension products (Evernote Clearly and Evernote Web Clipper), and our Skitch desktop client.
+We use a tool from Google called Google Analytics that helps us understand how users use our web site, some of our mobile applications, our browser extension products (Evernote Clearly and Evernote Web Clipper), and our desktop clients.
 Google Analytics cookies do not provide Evernote with any personally identifiable information.
 They can tell us things like how you arrived at the Evernote site, if you have visited the site before, how long you stay on the site, and which pages on the site you visited.
 They can also provide us with general information about where in the world a user may be located.
 This information helps us understand how people use our site and our products, and it gives us information about the kind of experience people have on our site and with our products, all of which helps us learn how to make the Evernote experience even better.
+We also use certain Google Analytics features to help serve ads for products and services offered by Evernote, as explained in the Remarketing Cookies section below.

 To learn more about Google Analytics and your privacy, visit http://www.google.com/analytics/learn/privacy.html.
 To opt out of being tracked by Google Analytics when using our web-based products, visit http://tools.google.com/dlpage/gaoptout.

-We use another tool, similar to Google Analytics, from Chartbeat to measure information about how users navigate our website, particularly the Evernote Trunk.
+We use another tool, similar to Google Analytics, from Chartbeat to measure information about how users navigate our website, particularly our App Center and Evernote Developers site.
 The Chartbeat cookies can provide us with real-time data about users are using our site.
 For example, they can tell us if someone is a new user to our site or a repeat user.
 They also can give us information about user engagement on our site, such as where on our site users are spending the most time.
 To learn more about Chartbeat cookies and your privacy, visit http://chartbeat.com/privacy/.

 Social Media Features